What is a landing page?

 Click-through landing pages

-The purpose of a click-through landing pages is to “warm up” potential customers to the product you are trying to sell to them before sending them further into your sales funnel.
+The purpose of a click-through landing page is to “warm up” potential customers to the product you are trying to sell to them before sending them further into your sales funnel.

 Click-through pages (sometimes called jump pages) are designed as a conduit between a marketing ad and it’s final destination.
 The goal of a click-through page is to “warm-up” the visitor to the product/service you are trying to sell.